 I’d leaned back in my chair, my gut telling me this little project could very well go nowhere.
 “Is this a waste of my time Audrey?
-Because I feel for her, I do, but I’m not going to spin my wheels here.
+Because this is a good thing you’re trying to do here but I’m not going to spin my wheels.
+There are a lot of less expensive and lower risk ways to help your friend.
 If she’s not serious about selling or developing, then I’m going to take this idea and find a new little town to do it in.
 Preferably one closer to an airport.”

 Upon further research, I’d found that while Amtrak had a drop-off just thirty minutes from town, an airport was nearly two hours away.
 The cost of the real estate here might be cheap, but it was not conveniently situated at all.

-My phone conversation with Therese Weiss was what had ignited my imagination again, given me hope that this little venture had legs.
+The conversation with Therese Weiss was what had ignited my imagination again, given me hope that this little venture did indeed have legs.
 She was charming on the phone, even sounding excited about what I proposed.
 When I mentioned the possibility of buying all the empty lots and buildings outright, she grew quiet.
 “Why don’t we meet in person, Jake?
 Would it be any trouble for you to come to Tomahawk Hill?”

 “You’re in the Midwest now, Mr. Hurst.
 Casseroles are a staple.
 Breakfast, lunch, and dinner.”

 I doff my cap as I open the front door and step outside.
 “Then I’ll see you in a couple of hours.”
-Not that there were any other options for breakfast if one wanted to dine out.
-The nearest competition was a twenty-minute drive to Nebraska City.
+Not that there were any other options for breakfast in town if one wanted to dine out.
+A perfunctory glance at the “dining out guide” left in my room last night had indicated that the next nearest breakfast option was a twenty-minute drive to Nebraska City.

-Despite the early hour, I can already feel the beads of moisture collecting on my skin, accumulating beneath my t-shirt.
-I complete my usual stretches in the motel parking lot while eyeing my surroundings.
+Despite the early hour, I can already feel the beads of moisture collecting on my skin and accumulating beneath my t-shirt.
+I complete my usual stretches in the parking lot while eyeing my surroundings.